weidonglian/go-playground/README.md

 Note the `context` is derivable, when the parent context is canceled, all the derived contexts will be canceled as well.

-How to gracefully shutdown an app using context?
+How to gracefully shut down an app using context?

 ```go
 func main() {